engineyard/ey-docs/pages/trouble-termination-failed.md

 1. Do one of the following:

     *  Click <b>Retry</b> to try again to terminate the instance.
-If AppCloud cannot terminate the instance within 10 minutes, it returns another "Termination Failed" message.
+If Cloud cannot terminate the instance within 10 minutes, it returns another "Termination Failed" message.

     *  Click <b>Force</b> to force-terminate the instance.